saroele/awesim/Readme.rst

 Most of the tools provided are currently based on Dymola and the .mat result file.

-Simulation management is licensed under the xxx license.
+Simulation management is currently developed by 3E and KU Leuven (Belguim).
+We are currently evaluating the license...

 See the documentation for more information.